New CFIUS Regulations: Ensuring Compliance in the Evolving CFIUS Landscape

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel on navigating the proposed new regulations to implement the Foreign Investment Risk Review Modernization Act of 2018's (FIRRMA) expanded scope.
+This CLE course will guide counsel on navigating the proposed new regulations to implement the Foreign Investment Risk Review Modernization Act of 2018's (FIRRMA) expanded scope.
 The panel will examine the potential impact of the rules on transactions subject to review by the Committee on Foreign Investment in the United States (CFIUS) and will discuss best practices in light of the proposed new requirements.

 - Proposed new regulations